 The truly annoying thing is that a lot of it didn’t have to be balognium.
 It could have been explained adequately had Rowling or her editors taken the trouble to think things through, and do it.

 One of our hottest candidates for balognium, for the whole series of course, was the Fidelius charm.
 This spell, like the Imperius curse had already demonstrated a nasty tendency to morph into whatever Rowling seemed to think she needed it to be whenever she decided to use it.
-Regardless of whether each new iteration is consistent with any of the earlier ones.
+Regardless of whether each new iteration was consistent with any of the earlier ones.
 In DHs she outdid herself.

 Before that, she had already given us two distinctly different versions and no admission of any inconsistency.
 Which is always a bad sign.
 In DHs she dismissed both of those iterations and added a third, even less consistent.

 The Fidelius charm complies with one of the first rules of balognium in that it does seem to be an element which is absolutely necessary for the story to function.
-Without the Fidelius Charm a great many declarative statements suddenly become subject to a lot of uncertainty and we lose one of the major elements of the backstory.
+Without the Fidelius Charm a great many declarative statements suddenly become subject to a lot of uncertainty and we lose one of the primary elements of the backstory.

 The version of the Fidelius to which we were introduced in PoA was stated as being an enormously complex charm which could hide specific knowledge within a single living soul.
 If a Secret had not been revealed, no one but the Secret’s Keeper could find it, and no one but the Secret Keeper could reveal it.